Updated on March 23rd, 2023

-I had spent 2 weeks volunteering in a wildlife sanctuary just outside Windhoek (read Week 1 & Week 2 posts to learn more) & to make the most of my stay I wanted to take the opportunity to also see the country.
-I had read that it is safe (or at least relatively safe for Africa, to be a woman on your own) & this was reinforced by my experience.
+I had spent 2 weeks volunteering in a wildlife sanctuary just outside Windhoek (read Week 1 & Week 2 posts to learn more).
+After the terrifying experience of getting caught in a bushfire, I needed to see more of the country.
+I had read that Namibia is safe (or at least relatively safe for Africa, to be a woman on your own) & this was reinforced by my experience.
 Initially, as an independent-minded woman, I was keen to hire a car & drive but having done a little research I thought better of the idea.

 Being on the truck took all the worries away & the distances we covered were huge (500 km on bone-shaking roads most days).
 We stayed in some unique places & always had 2 fantastic local guides (Morne, our driver & Daniel, our leader in training) on hand to answer questions, cook our food & generally look after our every need.
 In addition, although it is possible to see Etosha without being on a tour (and many do), I can’t imagine how much wildlife we would have missed without our eagle-eyed leaders & their network of colleagues throughout this vast reserve.